kirusfg/swe-project/frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+You can run these, but for this project, you do not need to:

 ### `yarn build`